eic/BeastMagneticField/README.md

 the new 3T solenoid field maps are provided as a 4-column ASCII file (r, z, br, bz) on a 2cm NZxNR grid, will work with those ones as well.

-  The repository contains an ASCII files with the field maps and a C++ class to handle it.
+  The repository contains ASCII files with the field maps and a C++ class to handle it.